cal-itp/data-infra/docs/datasets_and_tables/views.md

+(view-models)=
 # `views`

 End-user friendly data for dashboards and metrics

 Documentation for our `views` tables can be found in our `dbt` documentation: [dbt-docs.calitp.org](https://dbt-docs.calitp.org/#!/overview)

-## How to use the `dbt` documentation:
+## How to view the documentation:

-In the dbt documentation, you can navigate from either the `Project` perspective or the `Database` perspective.
+In the documentation, you can navigate from either the `Project` perspective or the `Database` perspective.

 ### The `Project` Perspective
-This allows you to view the dbt project as it exists in the repository.
+This allows you to view the warehouse project as it exists in the repository.

 To examine the documentation for our `views` tables from the `Project` perspective: